dell/csm-docs/content/docs/authorization/Migration guide from v1 to v2/_index.md

 ---
 title: Authorization - v2 Migration guide
-linktitle: Migration guide from v1 to v2
+linktitle: Migration Guide From v1 to v2
 weight: 1
 description: >
-  CSM for Authorization v1 to v2 Migration guide
+  CSM for Authorization v1 to v2 Migration Guide
 ---

 CSM for Authorization v2 has significant architectural changes that prevent a user from upgradng CSM for Authorization v1 to CSM for Authorization v2.
-This page provides a reference guide for migrating v1 to v2.
+This page provides a reference guide for migrating v1 to v2 using Powerflex as an example.

 **Before migration please note following points**
   - CSM for Authorization v2 calculates the actual usage of capacity provisioned by syncing with the array.